niklaushirt/cp4waiops-deployer/README.md

 > 	   - Create Policy Creation for Stories and Runbooks
 > 	   - Demo Service Account
 > - **Turbonomic**
+> - **Turbonomic Demo Content**
+> 		- Demo User
+> 		- RobotShop Demo App with synthetic metric
+> 		- Instana target (if Instana is installed - you have to enter the API Token Manually)
+> 		- Groups for vCenter and RobotShop
+> 		- Groups for licensing
+> 		- Resource Hogs
 > - **Instana**
 >